FrancaBa/SeaQC-X-Denmark/README.md

 2. Polynomial fitting series based on polynomial filled series over 7 hours
 3. Spline fitting over roughly 7 hours based on existing measurements

-Different versions of the ML algorithm are tested to find the best set-up for the Greenland case.
-However, not applied approaches are still part of the code and can be commented in or out as wanted.
-The ML spike detection runs now with best set-up and a RandomForest model.
-Via the config.json users can turn on/off the multivariety analysis which adds provided measurement series as features to the ML model.
+Different versions of the ML algorithm have tested to find the best set-up for the Greenland case and the best model aftwards applied on the Danish stations.
+However, not used methods are still part of the code and can be commented in or out as wanted.
+The ML spike detection runs now with a RandomForest model.

 Tested ML methods with different training approaches and features are:
 1. Unsupervised ML - Isolation Forest
 2. Supervised ML - Random Forest
 3. Supervised ML - XGBoost

-The multivariety analysis has been only used shortly and should be evaluated/checked more in depth before plugging into the code again.

 ## Structure of QC-Framework

 The QC-Tool follows the subsequent structure:
 1. Dataset is loaded as df
 2. Config.json is loaded
-3. Df is checked for invalid format & missing data
+3. DF is checked for invalid format & missing data
-4. Df is converted to a homogenous timesteps (find the most common timesteps and then align the greatest common divisor)
+4. DF is converted to a homogenous timesteps (find the most common timesteps and then align the greatest common divisor)
 5. Run QC tests (as described above (except step 12)) based on config.json
 6. If detide mode on:
 * Detide data
-* run QC tests again on detided series
+* Run QC tests again on detided series
+* No ML test on detided data for now
 7. Calculate probably good periods  (step 12) based on previous QC outcomes
 8. Convert QC test outcomes to Bitmasks and QC Flags
 9. Extract results to csv and QC report